Transaction Signing (Three-Factor Authentication)

-The Authlogics 3 FA Transaction Signing solution is different.
+The Authlogics Three-Factor Authentication Transaction Signing solution is different.
 It is built directly into our Authlogics Authenticator app enabling “something you are doing” any time you need it with the award-winning PINgrid and PINpass technologies – and is included in our single-user licence cost to all customers with no custom hardware or expensive roll-out costs.

 - No hardware tokens